 If you need help accessing a document it is available on request in other formats (for example large print, easy read, Braille or audio versions) and languages.
 Please call the Communications & Engagement Team on 01332 868730 or email DDICB.Communications@nhs.net

-It takes into account current UK legislative requirements, including the Equality Act 2010 and the Human Rights Act 1998, and promotes equality of opportunity for all.
-This document has been designed to ensure that no-one receives less favourable treatment owing to their personal circumstances.
+It takes into account current UK legislative requirements, including the Equality Act 2010 and the Human Rights Act 1998, and promotes equality of opportunity for all and ensures that no-one receives less favourable treatment owing to their personal circumstances.

-In carrying out their functions, the Derbyshire Affiliated Commissioning Policy Committee on behalf of Derby and Derbyshire CCG are committed to having due regard to the Public Sector Equality Duty.
-This applies to all the activities for which the CCG is responsible, including policy development and review.
+In carrying out their functions, the Clinical Policies Advisory Group on behalf of Derby and Derbyshire ICB are committed to having due regard to the Public Sector Equality Duty.
+This applies to all the activities for which the ICB is responsible, including policy development and review.

 Derbyshire Health Optimisation for Surgical Interventions